smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 * rif40_development_creation.sql - creates the developement databases *sahsuland_dev* and *test*.
 * rif40_sahsuland_dev_install.bat - to create and export *sahsuland_dev* (see notes 4.1 and 4.3 below before you run this script)
 * rif40_sahsuland_install.bat - to create the *sahsuland* database and restore the *sahsuland_dev* backup into it (see note 4.3 below before you run this script).
+This script also causes a pause before rebuilding *sahsuland*.
   This is described in detail in: https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/SQLserver/production/INSTALL.md
 * rif40_development_user.sql - to create the development user (default database *sahsuland_dev*)
 * rif40_run_study.sql - test the development user by running a study